The Fight for Relevance: Is Print Marketing Viable or Dead?

 Achieve the Best of Both Worlds

 Particular magazines or journals still have a weighty presence in the marketplace.
-They’re tangible and people may even collect them.
+They’re tangible, and people may even collect them.

 These titles work well with luxury brands.
 The ads take on a luxurious, artistic feel, adding to the experience of the magazine.